 Holly leaved senecio also known as pink or purple ragwort or Senecio glastifolius

-Herbaceous perennial plant with oval leaves coarsely toothed, holly-like, up to 1.5m tall with purple, and mauve or pink flowers in clusters with yellow centres.
+A herbaceous perennial plant with oval leaves coarsely toothed, holly-like, up to 1.5m tall with purple and mauve or pink flowers in clusters with yellow centres.

 It flowers from late September to December producing downy, parachute-like seeds which are mainly spread by the wind.